Peter has been certified by the American Association for Sex Addiction Therapy as a Sex Addiction Recovery Therapist (SRT).

 This is also called “acting out,” which involves actions exhibiting unrestrained behavior without properly related emotions and concern for the wellbeing of others.

 The more sex addicts engage in the behavior, the more dependent they become on continuing the behavior to function and feel “normal.”
-The resulting pattern usually presents itself in a compulsive manner which evolves without regard for anything outside of the addict’s pleasure and continued behavior.
+The resulting pattern usually presents itself in a compulsive manner that evolves without regard for anything outside of the addict’s pleasure and continued behavior.

-The sexual addiction can manifest itself in a variety of forms of activity including:
+Sexual addiction can manifest itself in a variety of forms of activity including:

 - Excessive Masturbation